 While working on my uncles T.V the door comes flying open, Noah’s grandmother was hysterically crying saying, “Noah fell in the pond!”
 My heart was in my throat as I barreled around the corner.
-Everything felt like it was in slow motion.
+Everything felt as though it was in slow motion.
 I screamed for my baby boy “Noah, Noah!”

 As a boy I was rejected by my own Father, so I figured that this was no different, I wasn’t sure I would ever get an answer.

-“Thank you Father God for giving him back to us!”
+“Thank you, Father God for giving him back to us!”

 I was claiming victory!
-But at the same time my earthly self was asking, “What are you saying, he’s dead and your thanking God?”
+But at the same time, my earthly self-was asking, “What are you saying, he’s dead and your thanking God?”

-Once More, “Thank you Father God for breathing your breath of life in to him in Jesus name!”
+Once More, “Thank you Father God for breathing your breath of life into him in Jesus name!”

 It was at that moment Noah gasped for air.
 It was if God was showing me, “do you see, I’ve been here this whole time?”

 Never again will I accept that God has rejected a personal relationship with me.
 Through the entirety of Noah’s recovery, God has given us an overwhelming peace.
 After the first day, doctors were unsure of any brain damage.
 Through the next few nights, it was a combination of rebuking the devil of his lies that Noah wouldn’t be the same and praising God for his continued victory.
 By the third day, Noah was back to his old smiling self, full of energy.